wenyuzhao/Sophon/README.md

-# A Raspberry PI Kernel Written in Rust
+# A Raspberry Pi Kernel Written in Rust

 ## Pre-requests